 The staff recommendations are found on Page 1 of this report.

 ALTERNATIVES

-The LTC may consider the following alternatives to the staff recommendation:
+Offer feasible alternatives to the staff recommendation, noting any significant implications and recommended resolution wording.
+[For example] The LTC may consider the following alternatives to the staff recommendation: